-It’s your holiday but if you thought school was out, think again.
+Find out how ski lessons can take your Hakuba holiday to the next level.
+If you thought school was out, think again.
 We’re not talking pencils, books and detentions—we’re talking mountains, powder and the most fun you can have on one plank or two.
 That’s right, ski (and snowboard) school is in session.
-Read on to find out how lessons can take your ski holiday to the next level.

 January 30th, 2020 | by April Eve Day